 1. The Liaison Agencies referred to in paragraph 2 of Article 11 of the Agreement will be:

-- for the Republic of Chile, the Superintendence of Pensions;
+- for the Republic of Korea, the National Pension Service;

-- for the Republic of Korea, the National Pension Service
+- for the Republic of Chile, the Superintendence of Pensions.

 2. The Competent Institutions referred to in paragraph 2 of Article 11 of the Agreement will be:

-- for the Republic of Chile, the Pension Fund Administrators, for persons covered by the individual capitalization system and the Social Security Institute for persons covered under the pension system managed by it;
+- for the Republic of Korea, the National Pension Service;

-- for the Republic of Korea, the National Pension Service.
+- for the Republic of Chile, the Pension Fund Administrators for persons covered by the individual capitalization system and the Social Security Institute for persons covered under the pension system managed by it.

 ARTICLE 3